web security compromised

 In a scenario like the one at the top of this article, the aftermath typically looks something like this: four days getting the site cleaned, another week getting relisted on Google, and three weeks getting the payment processor to release the account.
 Every one of those weeks, revenue is zero.
 We’ve watched businesses live through some version of this timeline more than once.

-The total cost of the things that would have prevented it, MFA, a WAF, a managed hosting plan, is less than most businesses spend on a single month of Google Ads.
+The total cost of the things that would have prevented it — MFA, a WAF, clean backups, and a managed hosting plan — is less than many businesses spend on a single month of Google Ads or paid search.
+If your website already supports your digital marketing, lead generation, online sales, or local visibility, security is part of protecting that investment.

 If you run a business website, start here.
 Turn on two-factor authentication for every admin account today.
 Check when your plugins were last updated, and remove anything that hasn’t been touched in a year.
 Install a web application firewall this week, Cloudflare’s free tier is a reasonable first move.
 Verify your backups actually exist, and actually work, and are actually offsite.